Cannabis has powerful anxiolytic (anti-anxiety) properties, and when administered as-needed, can provide relief from several anxiety disorders.

 One thing that holds people back from treating anxiety with cannabis was the myth that it made anxiety worse through the manifestation of paranoia.
 The truth is, while some cannabis users feel a sense of heightened fear and worsened anxiety from marijuana; it is a side-effect that can be controlled with smaller doses as well as a cannabinoid profile that does not produce the effect.
 It is likely that paranoia is a reaction to strains with higher THC content.

-Washington State researchers recently assessed how varying levels of cannabinoids (chemicals found in marijuana) affected people’s moods and feelings of well-being.
+A 2018 study conducted by Washington State University researchers, published in the Journal of Affective Disorders, assessed how varying levels of cannabinoids (chemicals found in marijuana) affected people’s moods and feelings of well-being.
 The team found that a single puff of cannabis high in cannabidiol (CBD) and low in tetrahydrocannabinol (THC), was enough to reduce depression symptoms.
 After two puffs, patients felt less anxious, and after ten they were less stressed.

 Although the body manufactures its own cannabinoids, called endocannabinoids, we are susceptible to shortages of them; excessive exposure to trauma might contribute to a disordered endocannabinoid system (ECS).
 Experts believe cannabis can help replenish and condition the ECS, resulting in a balancing effect that quells anxiety, physically, psychologically and emotionally.
 What we don’t yet have is data on the most therapeutic dosages and strains for anxiety.